-Wood carving has been practiced for thousands of years.
+Wood carving has been practised for thousands of years.
 It is one of the oldest forms of woodworking.
-Nowadays, it is popular as a beautiful, rewarding, sometimes even therapeutic form of hobby.
-It can also be a profession for art and sculpture enthusiasts, and they can even earn a living from woodcarving.
+Nowadays, it is popular as a beautiful, rewarding, and sometimes even therapeutic hobby.
+It can also be a profession for art and sculpture enthusiasts, and they can earn a living from woodcarving.

-It includes a variety of techniques such as carving, chipping, round carving, and relief carving.
-For each technique, there is a variety of tools: knives, gouges, chisels, and other hand tools.
+It includes a variety of techniques, such as carving, chipping, round carving, and relief carving.
+Each technique has various tools: knives, gouges, chisels, and other hand tools.

 Wood comes in many varieties.
-One of the essential steps in carving is to know all the properties of the wood and then choose the right one.
+One of the essential steps in carving is to know the wood’s properties and then choose the right one.

 Softwood Vs. Hardwood